 Duncan published a book of original works titled Of Dreams and Fantasy.
 Reviewer, Uroš Dojčinović, (SOUNDBOARD, USA) wrote “this is a very enjoyable collection with a wide range of different pieces, presented in a traditional way that can easily amuse not just the listeners but also the performers”.
 William Yeoman (The West), described this collection as “extraordinarily attractive” and “a pleasure to listen to and a delight to play”.
 Some of the pieces were chosen for the exam syllabi of the Australian Guild of Music and Speech.

-Duncan is currently completing a Master of Music Research at the Queensland Conservatorium, Griffith University under Karin Schaupp.
+Duncan is a current Doctor of Musical Arts (DMA) candidate at the Queensland Conservatorium, Griffith University studying under Karin Schaupp.
 He has played in masterclasses for Judicaël Perroy, David Leisner, Laura Young, Dale Kavanagh, Nicholas Goluses and Adrian Walter.
 In 2006 he graduated with a First Class Honours degree in Music Performance from the Western Australian Academy of Performing Arts, where he was the recipient of the Helen Court Scholarship and the Faculty Medal.
 Duncan received the Licentiate of Music Diploma with distinction from the Australian Music Examinations Board, where he also won the J.B.
 Vincent Memorial Prize for being the most outstanding candidate.

 Duncan is thrilled to be able to encourage the next generation of young guitarists through his work as an educator through his role as sessional classical guitar teacher at Queensland Conservatorium’s Young Conservatorium program.
 Duncan performs on guitars made by renowned luthiers Paul Sheridan, Manuel Velasquez and Graham Caldersmith.